wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/3-exercise.md

 - Run the Portal Checker.
 - Respond to the mitigation advice.
-- Re-run the Portal Checker to confirm that the issue has been addressed.
+- Rerun the Portal Checker to confirm that the issue has been addressed.

 **Estimated time to complete this exercise**: 10 to 15 minutes